cloudflare/cloudflare-docs/content/pages/tutorials/github-Oauth-app-with-pages-functions/index.md

 ## Overview

-In most applications we use, there is usually an option to login or sign Up with a 3rd party application like Google, Twitter or GitHub.
+In most applications we use, there is usually an option to log in or sign up with a 3rd party application like Google, Twitter or GitHub.

-When you select any of these option, you are authorizing the application to query information that it would need to sign you up or log you into the app.
+When you select any of these options, you authorise the application to query information that it would need to sign you up or log you into the app.

-These options would usually be links that send an authurization code to a server and the server then takes that code and exchanges it for a token which can be used to get user login information.
-In this Tutorial, you will use the token to get the user from the  `RESOURCE_ENDPOINT`.
+These options would usually be links that send an authorization code to a server, and the server then takes that code and exchanges it for a token.
+The token is used to get user login information.
+In this tutorial, you will use the token to get the user from the  `RESOURCE_ENDPOINT`.

-To make sure the user information is secure you will sign the user information as a payload with a secret in a Json Web Token format (JWT) and then set this `JWT` to the locally storage to make sure who is logged in at a particular time.
+To ensure the user information is secure, you will sign the user information as a payload with a secret in a JSON Web Token format (JWT) and then set this `JWT` to the localStorage to check  who is logged in at a particular time.

-To take it a step further, you will can check that `JWT` is available before allowing the application to fetch repos, by first getting the `JWT` from the localStorage and verifying it to make sure it was signed by your secret.
+To take it a step further, you will check that `JWT` is available before allowing the application to fetch repos by first getting the `JWT` from the localStorage and verifying it to make sure your secret signed it.

 Below is an example of what the Client HTML will look like: